Supernova-LLC/MicrosoftEdge-S.U.R.F./README.md

 - Added the ``manifest.json`` file so the site can be installed as a PWA app.
 - Pretty-printed the ``surf.bundle.js`` file to ease the modification process.
   - Use ``localStorage`` function to save the stats instead of the original [WebUI](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/webui_explainer.md) ones (``chrome.send`` in particular).
-- Added mobile support.
-The game is responsive to most screen sizes.

-More information can be seen in past [pull requests](https://github.com/jackbuehner/MicrosoftEdge-S.U.R.F./pulls?q=is%3Apr+is%3Aclosed) and [releases](https://github.com/jackbuehner/MicrosoftEdge-S.U.R.F./releases).

 ## Contribute
 If you know how to fix anything that is not working, feel free to open a pull request.
 I'll merge it as soon as I see it and confirm it does not break anything.